teemoney11/vacation-30a-slate/index.md

 - Back Patio Facing the Preserve
 - Free Wifi
 - Smart TVs in Each Bedroom and Living Room
-- Minutes from Topsail Preserve State Park
+- Minutes from Topsail Hill Preserve State Park

 ## Our Testimonials